Akhetonics/Connect-A-PIC/README.md

 	* Command Line Arguments is '--path . --verbose'
 	* Working Directory is '.'
 * Install Submodules using 'git submodule init' and then 'git submodule update --recursive --remote'
+* Set an Environment Variable for the Godot Unit tests like this:
+	* open your command prompt (WINDOWS+R, type 'cmd' and press enter)
+	* setx GODOT "C:\Program Files\Godot_v4.1\Godot_v4.1.exe"

 # Install Nazca
 In order to be able to compile the exported Nazca code, you want to have Nazca installed properly